 - 1. Balls are only to be thrown as part of a game.
 They are not to be thrown, kicked, or batted toward others or buildings.
 No pegging or dodgeball types games are allowed unless organized by a teacher or as part of an organized event. - a.
 Kicking stray balls or running through games is not permitted - b.
 Hard balls, tennis balls, or balls smaller than a tennis ball may not be used - c.
 Bats may only be used during P.E. periods, under the supervision of an adult - 2.
 Sticks, rocks, and tanbark may not be thrown. - 3.
-Tackling other students is not permitted. - Students should stay in the designated playground area during lunch and recess. - 5.
-When the recess warning bell rings, students are to stop playing and walk directly and quietly to their classroom or where they have been instructed to meet their teacher. - 6.
-Food is to be eaten only at designated eating areas, not in the play area.
+Tackling other students is not permitted. - 4.
+Students should stay in the designated playground area during lunch and recess. - 5.
+When the recess warning bell rings, students are to stop playing and walk directly and quietly to their classroom or where they have been instructed to meet their teacher.

+- 6. Food is to be eaten only at designated eating areas, not in the play area.
 Students are to put the trash into the cans provided. - 7.
-Students should never climb or hang on the fences.
+Students should never climb or hang on the fences. - 8.
+To ensure the safety and enjoyment of all students, we ask that children do not bring any personal sports equipment to use during recess.
+This includes, but is not limited to, items such as balls, jump ropes, and other playground equipment.